An introduction to the mincut graph of a graph: Super edge-connected graphs

 \begin{proposition} If $G$ is $r$-regular and super-$\lambda$, then $X(G)\cong G$. \end{proposition}

-\begin{proof} By definition the mincuts of $G$ are exactly the edges incident on every vertex and since $G$ is regular, these are the only mincuts.
+\begin{proof} Since $G$ is super-$\lambda$ the mincuts of $G$ are the edges incident on vertices of minimum degree and since $G$ is regular this is true for every vertex.
 Hence, there is a one-to-one correspondence between the vertices of $X(G)$ and the vertices of $G$ and the adjacencies are preserved. \end{proof}

 \begin{corollary} Let $K_n$ be the complete graph on $n$ vertices, $K_{n,n}$ the complete bipartite graph with equal vertex partitions and $L(K_n)$ the line graph of the complete graph.
 If $n>2$, then \begin{enumerate} \item $X(K_n)\cong K_n$ \item $X(K_{n,n})\cong K_{n,n}$ \item $X(L(K_n))\cong L(K_n).$ \end{enumerate} \end{corollary} \begin{proof} If $n=2$, $K_2$ is a tree, $K_{2,2}\cong C_4$ and $L(K_2)\cong K_1$.
 If $n>2$ all three graphs are clearly regular and super-$\lambda$. \end{proof}